Lance-Cruz/fpga-vga-verilog/index.md

 categories: demo
 ---

-Welcome to my System of Chip (SoC) Field Programable Gate Array (FPGA) project.
+Welcome to my System on Chip (SoC) Field-Programmable Gate Array (FPGA) project, where I used an Artix-7 Basys 3 FPGA board [1].
 Here is where I blogged the timeline of my project to the lead up of my final work.

 ## **Template VGA Design**
 ### **Project Set-Up**
 In setting up this project, we had two source code that were given to us to work with, one being a Colour Cycle and another a Stripes.
 The one I used below was the VGAStripes source code, which had the following structure.
 In the design sources had a VGATop.v file and within it had a VGASync.v, VGAColourStripes.v, after the creation of the project we went to the IP catalog to find a clock wizard which allows us to run the project at 25MHz.
-In the constraints folder had a Basys3_Master.xdc file, this holds the rules for the design (i.e what pins are being used for the FGPA).
+In the constraints folder had a Basys3_Master.xdc file, this holds the rules for the design [2] (i.e what pins are being used for the FGPA).
 In the Simulation folder contained a Testbench.v and the VGATop.v like the one in the design sources.

 Project Summary
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/VGAProjectSummary.png">